 Monday – Music

 In January we looked at different types of cameras and how they work, studied art by Ansel Adams and other photographers and we took some photos of our own.
 We hope to leave the impression that the possibilities are endless as we move from the world of art into music.
 In February we’ll learn about rhythm, instruments and the musical scale.
-We had a very fun jam session with Kim’s dad and a member of his bluegrass band.
 If you know someone who is a musician this is a great month to invite them to visit our classes.

 Tuesday – Time